 The Internal Revenue Service (IRS) has announced a change to the Healthcare Flexible Spending Account (FSA) carryover rules.
 This change relaxes the "use it or lose it" rule and allows participating employees to carry over up to $500 in unused funds from one year to the next.
 MIT will implement the new carryover provision beginning in 2014.
 This means you will be able to carry over up to $500 of unused funds as of December 31, 2014 into your 2015 FSA.

 There will be no impact on Healthcare FSAs for 2013.
 If you have participated in a Healthcare FSA this year, you will not be able to carry over unused 2013 funds to 2014, but you will still have a "grace period" until March 15, 2014 to spend your 2013 FSA dollars, as long as you submit claims by April 30, 2014.
 This grace period will not be available under the new rules starting in 2014.

-If you would now like to enroll in a Healthcare FSA, or change your contribution amount, you can do so on Atlas through Thursday, December 5.
 Please note the IRS limit on the amount you can set aside each year has not changed.
 The maximum for 2014 is $2,500.

 You are eligible for an MIT Health Care FSA if you are paid by MIT, are appointed to work at MIT for at least three months, and work at least 50% of the normal full-time work schedule.
 Learn more about eligibility.